movq/openbsd/notes/mwx-rate-improvements.md

 channel flags are advertised.
 Legacy association remains available when HT negotiation is rejected, including for incompatible cipher configurations.

 This is only the unaggregated HT PHY baseline.
-QoS and block-ack handling are still required before enabling A-MPDU, and wider channels and additional spatial streams remain later stages.
+Block-ack handling is still required before enabling A-MPDU, and wider channels and additional spatial streams remain later stages.

+## WMM QoS Implementation

+The driver now advertises `IEEE80211_C_QOS` independently of the still-disabled TX A-MPDU and firmware ADDBA capabilities.
+This lets net80211 include WMM information during association and negotiate QoS with the AP without starting block-ack sessions.

+The associated AP's QoS state is passed in the BSS, station, and WTBL firmware records.
+The firmware EDCA command is populated from net80211's negotiated `ic_edca_ac[]` parameters:

+- ECWmin and ECWmax exponents are converted to contention windows with `2^ECW - 1`.
+- AIFSN and TXOP are passed in the units used by net80211 and mt76.
+- BE/BK/VI/VO parameters are placed in the firmware's ACI order.
+- Association-time parameters are programmed while entering RUN.
+- EDCA changes received in later beacons are programmed through `ic_updateedca`.

+TX descriptors now select the LMAC access-category queue from a QoS frame's TID, including net80211's admission-control downgrade.
+The OpenBSD AC values are explicitly mapped to the LMAC's BK/BE/VI/VO queue order.
+Non-QoS frames use BE.

+OpenBSD net80211 intentionally emits QoS Data frames only after a TX block-ack agreement has been established.
+As a result, ordinary payload remains on BE during this pre-A-MPDU stage even though WMM negotiation and firmware EDCA configuration are active.
+The queue mapping will begin handling per-TID data when the subsequent A-MPDU stage enables and negotiates block ack.

 ## Original Findings